 LeRoy was well known in St James as he was a very active member of St James Catholic Church, Legion and VFW.
 He was loved by all who knew him as he was one of the kindest men you would have ever met.
 He was progressive in his views, always supporting those that were oppressed wanting the best for everyone.
 LeRoy was also famous for his love of country and polka music as well as his dancing abilities.
 He would always talk about the night he met his wife and the importance of knowing how to dance.
 LeRoy’s love of his children, grandchildren and great grandchildren were most important to him.
 Most of all he will always be remembered for his beautiful and gentle soul.
 To have had him in our lives is truly a gift.

 He is survived by his children; Jeffrey (Jill) Wellman of Isanti, Lisa (Augustine) Najera of St. James, Jody (Lisa) Wellman of Rochester, Lena (Jason) Balk of New Market, grandchildren; LeRoy Wellman, Nicole (Brett) Myhre, Alicia Najera, Merissa Wellman, Sam Wellman, A.J.
 Najera and fiancé America, Cole Wellman, Izabel Balk, Alexander Balk, great-granddaughter Rowin Myhre and 2 on the way, siblings; Joyce (Verald) Englin of Garner, IA, Leon (Marion) Wellman of Montevideo, Charles (Alice) Wellman of Comfrey, Phyllis (Harry) Peters of Brewster and Gloyd (Roxanne) Wellman, Jr of Darfur.
 He is preceded in death by his wife and parents.

-To send flowers to the family of LeRoy Wellman, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of LeRoy Wellman, please visit Tribute Store